kbase/groups/design/interactions.md

 * When a `Group` is deleted, delete all related `Invitation`
 * When accessing `Invitation`, check that `Group` exists.
 If not, delete `Invitation`

-## TODO

-* list groups associated with a workspace, requires ws admin